mat1432/Best-Ruler-Stats-Configurable/README.md

 Updates your **Ruler**, **Heir** and **Consort** skill points!

-This Mod gives you a choice at the start of the game to configure your ruler stats boost. * *Can be changed at any time via a Decision!* *
+This Mod detects the maximum possible stats, and gives you a choice to adopt that, or configure a stat profile manually!
 It allows you to set a defined target for your ruler stats between **1 Point** and **200 Points**!
 This means you can configure your ruler to have max stats with any mod that changes max ruler stats!